SamBkamp/6502emu/README.md

 My designs are based on [this spec](https://www.westerndesigncenter.com/wdc/documentation/w65c02s.pdf) documentation from Western Design Center

-## Compilation
+## Running the emulator

 You can compile this emulator with `make`.
-There is also a `make clean` to clean up executable and object files.
+There is also a `make clean` to clean up executable and object files and `make cleanobj` if you want to get rid of leftover object files.

+There are also pre-compiled binaries for linux on the [releases](https://github.com/SamBkamp/6502emu/releases) page

 ### Compiling for this emulator